Particular/ServiceControl.Issue558Detector/README.md

 Removing Temp Index...
  DONE
 ```
-### How it works?
+### What does it do?

-The first step that the tool takes is to create a temporary index.
-This index is created in the embedded RavenDB database that is embedded inside ServiceControl.
+The tool creates a temporary index in the RavenDB database that is embedded within ServiceControl.
 This index is only required for the tool and will be removed when the tool done executing.
-Depending on the number of messages that you have, this step make take some time (in our testing we have seen it take 10-15 minutes).
+Depending upon the number of messages that you have, this step may take some time.
+In our testing we have seen it take 10-15 minutes.

-Once the index has been created the tool will check each Failed Message in the database.
-Failed Messages are never deleted from ServiceControl so any message which has ever failed will still be there.
-The check involves looking at the series of events which have happened related to that failed message.
+Once the index has been created, the tool will check each Failed Message in the database.
+Failed Messages are never deleted from ServiceControl, so any message which has ever failed will still be recorded there.
+The tool then examines the series of events related to that failed message.

 If a message is Archived or Resolved and then subsequently retried then it has been affected by Issue 558.
 The tool will output the details of any message which meets this criteria.